guevarajustin/BoringWebSocketPackage/README.md

 ## 0.1.0

 * Basic PHP WAMP V2 WebSocket project using the library: [Thruway](https://github.com/voryx/Thruway).
-* Modified for public display.
+* Original project modified for display here on GitHub.
 * Repository contains 3 components: A 'router' that manages WebSocket connections, a 'notifier client' that pushes messages to a topic and a 'listener client' that subscribes to a topic.

 ## Notes